 Load up you bag and see how heavy it is.
 Walk around with it for 20 minutes.
 You’ll be surprised how heavy all your stuff can be.
 You might consider repacking if your backpack weighs too much.
 I would try to keep your total bag weight around 20lbs.
 Check out my guide for how to pack your bag or backpack for traveling in Europe.

 This travel packing list for women was written by my wife, Susan.
-Born in Missouri, Susan has a Masters in French from the University of Wisconsin.
+Born in Missouri, Susan has a Masters in Professional French Studies from the University of Wisconsin.
 She has lived in in Paris, Strasbourg, and Quebec and she has traveled extensively throughout Europe.
 You can read more about her on our about page.

 Support The Savvy Backpacker